- Fire Rescue & Beach Safety

 Paddleboarding has experienced a surge in popularity in recent years.
 The family-friendly activity is easy for anyone of any skill level to enjoy.
 Exploring Hollywood via paddleboard is no longer just for those with their own equipment.
 The City is pleased to announce a new partnership with “PADL,” a paddleboard equipment rental operation that offers hourly rentals and monthly memberships.

-Starting this week (March 21, 2022), visitors will see self-service “PADL” kiosks available for public use on Hollywood Beach.
+Self-service “PADL” kiosks available for public use on Hollywood Beach.

 PADL rental kiosks locations on Hollywood Beach include: